 In 2011 the organisers were denied access to Loughborough University on account of the forthcoming Olympics and a new course was devised in Braunstone Park, maintaining the classic 3 mile lap distance.
 Owls AC found the course to their liking and established fast times to win the Men’s and Men’s U20 titles.
 The following year Leicester Coritanians achieved a clean sweep of men’s titles adding the Men’s and Men’s U20 to the Vets title they have held for the past 7 years.
 Charnwood ladies regained their trophy after missing out in the previous year.

 We have now introduced U15 categories to further encourage competitive running for youngsters.
 A decision was taken to move away from the Easter date and Mattioli Woods came on board as principal sponsor.
 In 2014 we had an amazing entry of 104 teams for the Relays.
 The main trophy was won by Heanor RC, who have long supported the event.
 It is the first time in recent history that the trophy has gone outside of Leicestershire.
-Heanor again won the main event in 2015 after a close and exciting race and Charnwood eclipsed Leicester Coritanians dominance on the Mens Vets category.
+Heanor again won the main event in 2015 after a close and exciting race and Charnwood eclipsed Leicester Coritanians dominance in the Mens Vets category.
 Charnwood also won the Ladies title.
-2016 saw Heanor’s domination increased as they took the Ladies title as well as the Mens, which they have now won for the last 3 years.
-Coritanians regained the Mens Vets title they lost last year and Poplar took the newly introduced Ladies Vets trophy.

-The event has become more popular and, as a result, a limit of 150 teams has been introduced.
 By 2019, Heanor’s dominance of the main event was broken as they were not able to field their strongest team and Leicester Coritanians carried off the Men’s title.
 Wreake & Soar Valley won the Ladies title for the first time.